-History: HILA 102: Latin America in the Twentieth Century History: HIAF 111: Modern Africa since 1880 Literature: LTAM 110: Latin American Literature

-Literature: LTEN 184: African-American Poetry Music 113: Music of the Baroque, Classic, and Romantic Periods

-Visual Arts 126DN: African and African-American Art
+History: HILA 102: Latin America in the Twentieth Century History: HIAF 110: History of Africa to 1880 Literature: LTAM 110: Latin American Literature in Translation Literature: LTEN 184: African-American Poetry Music 114: Music of the Twentieth Century Visual Arts 126DN: African and Afro-American Art Example 3:

-Example 3:

-Literature: LTEN 145: The English Novel in The Twentieth Century

-Literature: LTEN 146: Women and English/

-American Literature

-Literature: LTNE 100: The Bible and Western

-Literature

-Philosophy 175: Aesthetics

-Philosophy 177: Philosophy and Literature Theatre:TH/HS 1: History of Theatre I: Classical to Renaissance

-Students should review their plans for the minor with the humanities adviser as well as with the advisers in their college.
+Literature: LTEN 145: The English Novel in the Twentieth Century Literature: LTEN 146: Women and English/ American Literature Literature: LTNE 100: The Bible and Western Literature Philosophy 175: Aesthetics Philosophy 177: Philosophy and Literature Theatre: TH/HS 11: History of Theatre I: Classical to Renaissance Students should review their plans for the minor with the humanities adviser as well as with the advisers in their college.
 Before undertaking the minor, students must submit a study list for approval to the humanities office.

-The Humanities Majors

-Normally, students interested in majoring in humanities must choose a specific major in the humanities departments, i.e., history, literature, or philosophy.
+The Humanities Majors Normally, students interested in majoring in humanities must choose a specific major in the humanities departments, i.e., history, literature, or philosophy.
 But students from Revelle and Muir Colleges may request to graduate with an approved individual/special project major in the humanities.